Ioannis Metaxas: Prime Minister and the 4th of August Regime

 The regime's propaganda presented Metaxas as "the First Peasant", "the First Worker" and "the National Father" of the Greeks.
 Metaxas adopted the title of Arkhigos, Greek for "leader" or "chieftain", and claimed a "Third Hellenic Civilization", following ancient Greece and the Christian Byzantine Empire of the Middle Ages.
 State propaganda portrayed Metaxas as a "Saviour of the Nation", bringing unity to a divided country.

 Internal policies

-Patterning his regime on other authoritarian European governments of the day (most notably Fascist Italy), Metaxas banned political parties (including his own), prohibited strikes and introduced widespread censorship of the media.
+Patterning his regime on other authoritarian European governments of the day, Metaxas banned political parties (including his own), prohibited strikes and introduced widespread censorship of the media.
 National unity was to be achieved by the abolition of the previous political parliamentary system, which was seen as having left the country in chaos (see National Schism).
 Metaxas disliked the old parties of the political landscape, including traditional conservatives.

 Along with anti-parliamentarism, anti-communism formed the second major political agenda of the 4th of August regime.
 Minister of Security Konstantinos Maniadakis quickly infiltrated and practically dissolved the Communist Party of Greece by seizing its archives and arresting Communist leader Nikos Zachariadis.
 Metaxas himself became Minister of Education in 1938 and had all school texts re-written to fit the regime's ideology.